riyaahlawat/FitZen/README.md

 ## Usage

-### Exercises
+### Exercise
-The **Exercises** section includes a variety of fitness routines like cardio, strength training, and flexibility workouts.
+The **Exercise** section includes a variety of fitness routines like cardio, strength training, and flexibility workouts.
 Browse different categories and choose the workout that best suits your fitness level and goals.

 ### Yoga
 The **Yoga** section features a wide range of yoga poses and sequences.
 Categories include: